Seven in 10 Homes for Ukraine hosts find support hindered by cost of living

 Some 21% of people who have or are currently hosting Ukrainians in their homes said the rising cost of living has affected their ability to provide support “quite a lot”, the Office for National Statistics (ONS) said.

-A further nine per cent said it affected their ability to help “very much” while 41% said it had been affected “a little”.
+A further 9% said it has affected their ability to help “very much”, while 41% said it has been affected “a little”.

-Some 26% said it had not affected their ability to help at all while three per cent replied “don’t know”.
+Some 26% said it has not affected their ability to help at all, while 3% replied “don’t know”.

-It is the first time the ONS has published data on sponsors under the Homes for Ukraine scheme and it cautioned that the figures are experimental.
+It is the first time the ONS has published data on sponsors under the Homes for Ukraine scheme and it warned that the figures are experimental.

 The Homes for Ukraine sponsorship scheme allows Ukrainian nationals and their relatives to come to the UK if they have a sponsor who can provide accommodation for at least six months.

-The body surveyed all UK adults registered with the scheme as of July 7 in collaboration with the Department for Levelling Up, Housing and Communities (DLUHC).
+The ONS surveyed all UK adults registered with the scheme as of July 7 in collaboration with the Department for Levelling Up, Housing and Communities (DLUHC).

-Some 17,702 people responded, with almost three-quarters (74%) currently hosting, four per cent having previously hosted, 18% with their first guests due to move in and three per cent planning to host in future.
+Some 17,702 people responded, with almost three-quarters (74%) currently hosting, 4% having previously hosted, 18% with their first guests due to move in, and 3% planning to host in future.

 More than half (56%) of registered sponsors were female and the most common age range was between 50 to 69 years.

-Almost all (99%) of current or previous sponsors said they have regularly provided extra support to their guests, such as food, childcare, taking them to appointments and financial help.
+Almost all (99%) current or previous sponsors said they have regularly provided extra support to their guests, such as food, childcare, taking them to appointments, and financial help.

 The same proportion said they have incurred extra costs due to hosting.